sherledge/ReviseX/README.md

 3. **Commit your changes**: `git commit -m "Added new feature"`
 4. **Push to GitHub**: `git push origin feature-name`
 5. **Create a Pull Request**

-## License 📜
-This project is licensed under the MIT License.

----
-🌟 **Star this repository** if you like this project!